1. What is the HEE Pre-Doctoral Bridging Programme (Formerly Silver Awards)?

 4. Do applicants need to be employed by the NHS or can they come from organisations that provide NHS services such as social enterprises, or the independent sector?

-Funding for the Clinical Scholar programme will only cover those engaged in the delivery of NHS funded services.
+Funding for the Pre-Doctoral programme will only cover those engaged in the delivery of NHS funded services.

 5. Can HEI employees apply if they can demonstrate engagement in clinical practice?